Cosmic Himalayas in CROCODILE : Probing the Extreme Quasar Overdensities by Count-in-Cells analysis and Nearest Neighbor Distribution: Analysis Methods and Results

 To quantify the clustering strength using this formulation, we fit this analytical model to the observed $P_{\rm NN}(<r)$ from our simulations and the observation (CH), using a single power-law TPCF, $\xi(r) = (r/r_0)^{-\gamma}$, with the power-law index fixed to the standard value of $\gamma = 1.8$.
 This approach allows us to determine the correlation length $r_0$, which effectively quantifies the clustering strength independent of the sample density.

+The aforementioned relations between $P_{\rm NN}$ and $\xi(r)$ strictly hold only for Gaussian-Poisson processes, as $P_{\rm NN}$ inherently contains information from higher-order $N$-point correlation functions.
+In non-Gaussian point processes, however, the parameter $r_0$ can be replaced by an effective parameter $r_0^{\rm eff}$.
+This effective parameter accounts for contributions from higher-order correlations and serves as a robust indicator of intrinsic clustering.

 Figure~\ref{fig:NND_quasar} shows the NND analysis results for Case~A and Case~B. At first glance, the NND of the CH appears to show excellent agreement with Case~B, whereas Case~A shows a clear deviation.
-However, we must caution that a direct comparison of $P_{\rm NN}(<r)$ is mesleading because the cosmic mean number density of quasars varies significantly betwen samples.
-To address this, we quantify the intrinsic clustering strength (correlation length $r_0$) using the formulation derived in Equation~\eqref{eq:relation_NND_TPCF}.
+However, we must caution that a direct comparison of $P_{\rm NN}(<r)$ is misleading because the cosmic mean number density of quasars varies significantly between samples.
+To address this, we estimate the effective correlation length $r_0^{\rm eff}$, by fitting the observed $P_{\rm NN}(<r)$ with the theoretical formulation given in Equation~\eqref{eq:relation_NND_TPCF}.
+The fitting is performed using the non-linear least-squares algorithm implemented in \texttt{scipy.optimize.curve\_fit} \citep{2020SciPy-NMeth}, where $r_0$ in Equation~\eqref{eq:relation_NND_TPCF} is treated as a free parameter.
+This approach allows us to decouple the effect of the mean number density and quantify the intrinsic clustering strength of each sample.

-Through this fitting procedure, we obtained the correlation lengths listed in Table~\ref{tab:correlation_length}.
-Notably, our analysis reveals that the apparent agreement between Case~B and the CH is driven primarily by the higher number density in the Case~B selection, rather than by intrinsic clustering properties.
-In contrast, when correcting for density effects, the correlation length derived for the Case~A selection $(r_0\simeq 30 \, h^{-1} \, {\rm Mpc})$ is consistent with that of the CH.
-Regarding the similarities between the simulated cases, both Case~A and Case~B exhibit significant spatial variations in clustering strength; depending on the specific cell selection, the derived $r_0$ can vary by a factor of $\sim 3$ relative to the global trend.
+Through this fitting procedure, we obtained the correlation lengths and their $1\sigma$ errors listed in Table~\ref{tab:correlation_length}.
+Notably, our analysis reveals that the apparent agreement between Case~B and the CH is driven primarily by the higher number density in the Case~B selection rather than by intrinsic clustering properties.
+In contrast, when correcting for density effects, the correlation length derived for the Case~A selection $(r^{\rm eff}_0\simeq 30 \, h^{-1} \, {\rm Mpc})$ is consistent with that of the CH.
+Regarding the similarities between the simulated cases, both Case~A and Case~B exhibit significant spatial variations in clustering strength; depending on the specific cell selection, the derived $r^{\rm eff}_0$ can vary by a factor of $\sim 3$ relative to the global trend.
 These findings support our CIC results, suggesting that the strong clustering signals similar to the CH naturally emerge from the combined effects of sample selection biases and cosmic variance.